 chip cracker in hand.
 Palettes cleansed.
 Let the Bitchin’ Sauce tasting begin.
 Dip, taste, dip, taste, ponder.
 Dip, taste, pretend you know what you’re doing, write.
 And repeat.

 Definition: Bitchin’ Sauce (nerb—noun + verb) is a bitchin’ (for lack of a better word) sauce sold at the San Diego farmers market.
 It comes in 3 varieties—original, chipotle, pesto.
 It’s both vegan and gluten-free.
 And the taste?
 It’s oh-em-gee out of this world!
-(Coming from a girl who turns her nose up at all things vegan.
-Mark my word—this sauce made me a lover.)
+(Coming from a girl who used to turn her nose up at all things vegan.
+Mark my word—this sauce made me a believer.)
 Almonds give the sauce its creamy base.
 While lemons provide a lovely kick at the end.
 Its only downfall—you can’t get it in Chicago.
 Hence Amy’s question—can you help me recreate a sauce?

 100 chips later and the dip/taste sequence came to a close.
 We had a list of ingredients.
 And yes, we cheated by writing down the ingredients from the label.
 However, if the word “spices” had been a bit more specific, we could have saved those chips for another time.
 Travesty.